-A one-off gross payment of \$3,000 will be paid to all full-time teachers employed on 12 June 2023.

-The payment will be pro-rated for part-time teachers based on their full-time teacher equivalent (FTTE) as at 12 June 2023.

-Short-term relievers, as defined in clause 1.6.9, will receive a pro-rated one-off gross payment, based on the total number of days worked between the start of Term 4, 2022 and 12 June 2023, and provided at least one day of short-term relief teaching was worked in Term 1 or 2, 2023.
+- A one-off gross payment of \$3,000 will be paid to all full-time teachers employed on [date of ratification]. - The payment will be pro-rated for part-time teachers based on their full-time teacher equivalent (FTTE) as at [date of ratification]. - Short-term relievers, as defined in clause 1.6.9, will receive a pro-rated one-off gross payment, based on the total number of days worked between the start of Term 4, 2022 and [date of ratification], and provided at least one day of short-term relief teaching was worked in Term 1 or 2, 2023.